jonnyasmar/markdown-docs/README.md

 ## A WYSIWYG Editor That Works for You

-At the heart of Markdown Docs is a state-of-the-art **What You See Is What You Get (WYSIWYG)** editor, powered by the acclaimed **MDX Editor**.
+At the heart of Markdown Docs is a state-of-the-art **What You See Is What You Get (WYSIWYG)** editor, powered by the acclaimed MDX Editor.
 This means you can say goodbye to constant context switching between raw Markdown and a preview pane.
 With Markdown Docs, you write and format your documents in a single, beautiful interface.

 ### Effortless Formatting

-Our intuitive toolbar puts all the :comment[essential]{#comment-1756653600254 text="test"} formatting tools at your fingertips:
+Our intuitive toolbar puts all the essential formatting tools at your fingertips:

 * **Text Styling:** Undo, Redo, Bold, Italic, Underline, and various font styles.
 * **Lists:** Create ordered, unordered, and check lists with ease.